kdadler/slate/source/includes/_salesNegotiations.md

 postTaxPriceAdjustment | string | The value of the price adjustments applied post-tax adjustedSellTotalWithoutTax | string | The net total adjustedSellTotalWithTax | string | The gross total

+## Sales Negotiation Conditions of Sale

+The customer conditions of sale are returned as an array of objects with label / value keys.
+The following rules should be followed when rendering the conditions:

+* They should be rendered in the order provided by the API
+* If a condition's value is not null and not empty, it should be rendered as `{{ condition.label }} - {{ condition.value }}`
+* If a condition's value is null or empty, it should be rendered as `{{ condition.label }}`

 ## Sales Negotiation Index Parameters